gman999/doc/openbsd/soekris-4801-openbsd.md

 ```

 But the /tmp files will clear out once syspatch(8) stops running.
 Run syspatch repeatedly until all the patches apply.
 When it's done, change the /tmp back to 10M in size, and reboot.

+As some patches reset the kernel to the default GENERIC version, it may be necessary to change the wd(4) attributes again in UKC> mode.

 ###Finally###